HOW TO CONNECT AZURE FILE STORAGE WITH SHAREPOINT

 To run your connection switch back to the main connection configuration node and use the Run Now Button located on the bottom of the setup page.
 The Run Synchronization Toolbox will also display the synchronization process.

-Below is a data preview of the information we have accessed in our source entity:
+Here you can see a data preview of the information we have accessed in our source entity.

 If you want to use a bi-directional synchronization, you can now switch your connection direction after our first initial synchronization run finished successfully.
 See section 3.1 for further information.